 It may feel like you were just at the pediatrician's office and now you're headed back again.
 Your baby will visit the doctor for more routine checkups in his first year than in any other year of his life.

-The point of these visits is to make sure your baby is growing and healthy.
-They are also a great opportunity to ask any questions you have about your child's development.
+The point of these visits is to make sure your baby is growing, developing normally, and staying healthy.
+They are also a great opportunity to ask any questions you have about your child's development, safety, immunizations, and nutrition.

 Here are some of the questions parents ask at the two-month well-baby visit that your doctor will be able to address:

 Pediatricians generally recommend feeding babies whenever they seem hungry.
 If your baby is having problems gaining weight, your pediatrician will probably advise not to go too long without feeding, even if it means waking your baby.
 At about 2 months, your baby probably should be taking around 4 ounces at each feeding, and the feedings should be every 3-4 hours during the day with longer stretches at night.

 How do I know that my baby will stay on his back while sleeping?

 Babies aren’t able to roll over by themselves until around 7 months of age.
 By that time, the chances of sudden infant death syndrome (SIDS) are greatly reduced.
 And by then, your baby may actually prefer to be on his back because he’s become used to it.